 Address: Fox Narrowboats, 10 Marina Drive, March, PE15 0AU

 Maps / Guides

-The only maps available for March are the Imray guide books, IM1, IM2 and IM3Buy Maps
+The only maps available for March are the Imray guide books, IM1 and IM3Buy Maps

-The marina is nestled in the fens on the middle level waterways and close to the River Ouse and River Nene.
+March is nestled in the fens on the middle level waterways, close to the River Ouse and River Nene.

-A 7 night break can get you to Huntingdon which is the birth place of Oliver Cromwell.
-The town is home to the Cromwell Museum where you can discover what life was like during the Civil War.
+On one of our 7night breaks, you can journey to Huntingdon - the birth-place of Oliver Cromwell.
+This quaint town is home to the Cromwell Museum where you can discover what life was like during the Civil War.

-Or visit Cambridge, famous around the world for its university.
-Or visit one of the many museums and art galleries, a city bursting with history and culture.
+Alternatively, visit Cambridge from March Marina - famous around the world for its prestigious university.
+On your visit, explore one of the many museums and art galleries this city has to offer - bursting with history and culture.

-With routes to Cambridge and Huntingdon on offer and also shorter breaks to Ely or Wansford, there is plenty of sightseeing to do on all routes - and the added bonus of not many locks, making it perfect for canal boat beginners!
+With routes to Cambridge and Huntingdon on offer, as well as shorter breaks to Ely or Wansford, there is plenty of sightseeing to do on all routes from March Marina - and the added bonus of not many locks, making it perfect for canal boat beginners!

 If approaching from the South / Midlands via the M6.